 An in-depth cost analysis of the proposed composite steel joist frame will be completed and compared to the existing system.
 Furthermore, the impact on the construction schedule will be examined, noting changes to the critical path and total length of construction.
 The results will be checked for practicality and economy.

-MECHANICAL BREADTH: Integration of MEP
+MECHANICAL BREADTH: Movement of the Mechanical System & Complete Integration of MEP